STAND. COM. REP. NO. 125

-Your Committee on Human Services and Housing, to which was referred S.B.
-No. 979 entitled:
+Your Committee on Water and Land, to which was referred S.B.
+No. 578 entitled:

-"A BILL FOR AN ACT RELATING TO YOUTH,"
+"A BILL FOR AN ACT RELATING TO COMMERCIAL SHARK TOURS,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Human Services and Housing that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 979, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 979, S.D.
-1, and be referred to the Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Water and Land that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 578, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 578, S.D.
+1, and be referred to your Committees on Commerce and Consumer Protection and Ways and Means.